enerqi/sublime-blog/content/blog/types-fp/index.md

 Same representation, but very different uses.
 APIs full of primitives - strings, numbers, booleans etc. don't convey much at all useful through the types.
 Maybe the data is just data and you don't want to put any in depth domain model onto it.
-That can be fine, but too often the proper domain modelling never takes place.
+That can be fine, but too often the proper domain modelling never takes place when it should.

 Really a new type is just an idiom for wrapping one single type inside another with another name, which leads to...